kubedb/docs/docs/guides/mariadb/backup/logical/standalone/index.md

 ### Ensure MariaDB Addon

-At first, make sure that you have installed Stash MariaDB addon version {{< param "info.subproject_version" >}}.
+At first, make sure that you have installed Stash MariaDB addon version `10.5.8-v1` .
 If haven't install the addon yet, install it by following the setup guide from [here](https://stash.run/docs/latest/addons/mariadb/setup/install/).

 ```bash
 $ kubectl get tasks.stash.appscode.com | grep mariadb